Firearms

 Using Sights on Shotgun Firearms in Different Hunting Scenarios

-Upland bird hunting requires quick target acquisition when a bird flushes.
-Bead or fiber-optic sights are preferred for these fast-paced hunts.
+Requires quick target acquisition when a bird flushes.
+Bead or fiber-optic sights are preferred for these fast-paced upland bird hunts.

 When a bird flushes, you don't have time to aim.
 Point the sight at the bird, focusing on the target.
 Let your instincts guide the shot.
 This method is called "point shooting."